lowfi01/note-kotlin-app/README.md

 # note-kotlin-app

+Types

+    - Unit
+        Defines a type of void - Which is returns nothing, or is nothing...
+    - <T>
+        Default decaliration of Generanic type, accepts any type, including Unit

 Include - Androidx (jetpack)  // current version of android studio includes this automatically
     - Androidx is a better package management system